List of quantum logic gates

 In gate-based quantum computing, various sets of quantum logic gates are commonly used to express quantum operations.
-The following tables lists several unitary quantum logic gates, together with their common name, how they are represented, and some of their properties.
-Controlled or Hermitian conjugate versions of some of these gates may not be listed.
+The following tables list several unitary quantum logic gates, together with their common name, how they are represented, and some of their properties.
+Controlled or conjugate transpose (adjoint) versions of some of these gates may not be listed.

 Identity gate and global phase

 The identity gate is the identity operation $I|\psi\rangle=|\psi\rangle$, most of the times this gate is not indicated in circuit diagrams, but it is useful when describing mathematical results.
 It has been described as being a "wait cycle", and a NOP.